Iowa Diabetes + Wellness Summit

 If you’re interested in sponsoring, please email Trina Radske-Suchan at email@example.com.

 - All cancellations must be received in writing at firstname.lastname@example.org.

 - A nonrefundable administrative fee of $20 will be charged for all cancellations.

-- No refunds will be given three (3) business days prior to the activity start date.
+- No refunds will be given three (3) business days before the activity start date.

-- Cancelled registrations can be transferred to another individual for the same activity.
+- Canceled registrations can be transferred to another individual for the same activity.

 - Individuals who fail to attend the activity (no-shows) will not receive any refund.
 Forfeited fees may not be applied to any other activity.